 The official read-only Git repository for Apache POI is available from git.apache.org/ .
 The Git Clone URL is: git://git.apache.org/poi.git and Http Clone URL: http://git.apache.org/poi.git .
 Please see the Git at Apache page for more details on the service.

-In addition to the git.apache.org/ repository, changes are also mirrored in near-realtime to GitHub.
+In addition to the git.apache.org repository, changes are also mirrored in near-realtime to GitHub.
 The GitHub repository is available at https://github.com/apache/poi .
-Please note that the GitHub repository is read-only, and all contributions should continue to be sent via Bugzilla for tracking.
-(Git patches are fine though).
+Please note that the GitHub repository is read-only, but pull requests sent to it will result in an email being sent to the mailing list.
+A Git-formatted patch added to Bugzilla is generally preferred though, as it can be tracked along with all the other contributions.
 Please see the contribution guidelines for more information on getting involved in the project.

 Thanks to SonarSource, weekly updated code quality reports for Apache POI are available on the public SonarQube instance.

 Sonar provides lots of useful numbers and statistics, especially watching the project over time shows how some of the indicators evolve and allows to see which areas need some polishing.